SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 Inheritance
 -----------

-Classes can :newTerm:`inherit` the methods, properties and capabilities of other existing classes.
+Classes can :newTerm:`inherit` methods, properties and other characteristics from existing classes.
-Inheritance is one of the fundamental characteristics that differentiate classes from other types in Swift.
+Inheritance is one of the fundamental behaviors that differentiate classes from other types in Swift.

 Here's an example: